MRI Technologist Training Program

 The MRI Program is co-directed by Eileen Day and Nicole Seward.
 Alyson Van Meter also serves as a program instructor through her role as MRI Technical Educator at Johns Hopkins Medical Imaging.
 Learn more about our Program Leaders by reading their bios at the Faculty page.

-Meet a Current Student – Lauren
+Meet a 2024 Graduate – Lauren

 Lauren was working as a radiology clinical assistant with another employer when she learned about Johns Hopkins’ robust tuition assistance and employee advancement resources.
 Eager to continue growing her skills, she applied to Johns Hopkins Medical Imaging in Bethesda.
 This decision would kick her career into high gear.